 Staff should only discuss concerns with the DSL, Headteacher/principal, or chair of trustees (depending on who is the subject of the concern).
 That person will then decide who else needs to have the information and they will disseminate it on a 'need-to-know' basis.

-Child protection information will be stored and handled in line with the Data Protection Act 2018 17 and government guidance for sharing information.
-18 necessary and proportionate relevant adequate accurate timely secure
+Child protection information will be stored and handled in line with the Data Protection Act 2018 and government guidance for sharing information.

 Information sharing is guided by the following principles: